 Last year the main ISA limit was increased from £15,240 to £20,000.
 In the 2018/19 tax year the ISA savings limit will be frozen at £20,000.

 You can split your ISA allowance across a Stocks & Shares ISA and Cash ISA or invest it all in either one.
 You can either invest lump sums or you can save on a regular basis.
-For example, our Stocks and Shares ISA lets you invest a lump sum of between £500 and £20,000, when opening and you can then invest lump sums starting from £100 as and when you wish, or you can save on a monthly basis from at least £30 every month.
+For example, our Stocks and Shares ISA and Sustainable Stocks and Shares ISA lets you invest a lump sum of between £500 and £20,000, when opening and you can then invest lump sums starting from £100 as and when you wish, or you can save on a monthly basis from at least £30 every month.

 Junior ISAs are a tax-efficient way of building up a nest egg for your child’s future.
 They let you provide your child with a tax-free lump sum when they reach the age of 18.